MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/personalize-user-experience.md

 #### Navigating the page

-When the **Personalization** toolbar is open, the underlying page is read-only (in other words, you can't edit data), but it's still interactive.
-Specifically, you can expand or collapse the **Related information** pane, switch tabs, and expand or collapse sections, just as you usually perform those actions on the page.
+When the **Personalization** toolbar is open, the underlying page is read-only (in other words, you can't edit data) but is still interactive.
+Specifically, you can expand or collapse the **Related information** pane, switch tabs, and expand or collapse sections, just as you would usually perform those actions on the page.
 To apply a personalization to a collapsible section or tab (for example, to hide a FastTab), you just have to select the button that appears next to that section or tab when it gains keyboard focus or when you hover over it.

 #### Personalization tools

 The following tools are available on the **Personalization** toolbar:

 - Use the **Select** tool to select and change the properties of an element.
 To use this tool, select the **Select** button on the toolbar, and then select the desired element.
-The element's property window appears, and you can change any of the properties of that element.
+The element's *property window* appears, and you can change any of the properties of that element.
 You can repeat the process for other elements that can be personalized on the page.
 Note that some personalization properties might not be available in some scenarios.
 For example, you can't lock a field that is required.
 - Use the **Hide** tool to hide an element on the page.
 To use this tool, select the **Hide** button on the toolbar, and then select the element to hide.
 When you use the **Hide** tool, all elements that are currently hidden are made visible but are shown in a shaded container.
 You can then make an element visible by selecting it.
-To see how the page will look when elements are hidden, switch to another personalization tool.
+To see how the page will look when elements are hidden, switch to another personalization tool or close the personalization toolbar.
-- Use the **Add a field** tool to add a field to your page.
+- Use the **Add fields** tool to add fields to your page.
 When you use this tool, you can add only fields that are part of the page definition.
 For information about how to create new fields that aren't part of the current page definition, see [Create and work with custom fields](user-defined-fields.md).
-After you select the **Add a field** button on the toolbar, you must first select the group or area where you want to add a field.
+After you select the **Add fields** button on the toolbar, you must first select the group or area where you want to add a field.
 A dialog box will show the list of fields that are related to the selected group or area.
 In the dialog box, select one or more fields to add, and then select **Insert**.
 To remove a field that you previously added, repeat the process, but clear the selection of the field in the dialog box.
 - Use the **Move** tool to move an element to a different location in the current group of elements.
 Note that you can't move an element outside its parent group.
 To use this tool, select the **Move** button on the toolbar, and then select the element to move.
 When you select an element, the app determines the locations where the element is allowed to be moved.
 These locations are known as *drop zones*.
 As you drag the element around in the current group, each drop zone is shown as a colored, bold line next to the area where the element can be dropped.
 - Use the **Skip** tool to remove an element from the page's keyboard tab sequence.
 When you select the **Skip** button on the toolbar, all elements that are currently skipped are shown in a shaded container.
 You can interactively remove or add fields to the tab sequence.
 - Use the **Show in header** tool when you want a field to appear in the FastTab's summary section.
 When you select the **Show in header** button on the toolbar, all fields that have been selected as summary fields are shown in a shaded container.
 You can interactively add fields to the FastTab summary and remove fields from it by selecting the fields.